4tkbytes/dropbear/README.md

 [//]: # (git submodule update)

 > [!TIP]
-> During the development of your game, you should download JetBrains IntelliJ (for kotlin) for the best support.
->
-> For a development build of the eucalyptus editor, it is recommended that you use JetBrains IntelliJ (for jvm) and
-> JetBrains RustRover (for rust)
+> It is recommended to use IntelliJ IDEA with the Rust plugin to help contribute to the engine.
+If you are a normal joe,
+> then just use the standard IntelliJ IDEA.

 ### Prebuilt